Common Ford Ranger problems and how to fix them

 The solution

 Again, as these aren’t super common problems, there are no easy solutions to them.
-Sure, you can get your transmission rebuilt with a new oil pump and an upgraded torque converter but that’s being ridiculous.
+Sure, you can get your transmission rebuilt with a new oil pump and an upgraded torque converter, but that’s ridiculous.
 Just treat your transmission with a little kindness, keep it full of fresh, clean fluid, and keep it cool with external coolers.

-We don’t mean to alarm you but your Ranger might burn to the ground one day.
+We don’t mean to alarm you, but your Ranger might burn to the ground one day.
 Alright in all fairness, this isn’t a specific Ford Ranger problem, it’s basically any 4X4 with a hot exhaust that travels through long grass.
 The difference is that Ford put their hand up and pointed out both the problem and the solution themselves.
 The issue in Rangers is the proximity of the diesel particulate filter (DPF) and the nearest crossmember.
-There’s just enough room there that when travelling through long grass it can accumulate, dry out, and ultimately combust when the superheated exhaust gases going through the DPF turn the exhaust into a giant metal furnace.
+There’s just enough room there that when travelling through long grass, it can accumulate, dry out, and ultimately combust when the superheated exhaust gases going through the DPF turn the exhaust into a giant metal furnace.

 The solution